theRealAph/ScopeLocals/README.md

 use the extent local variable.
 Fortunately, the extent local variable is inheritable such that its value is usable by a child thread.
 The server framework can easily achieve this.

-Even though the client might be able to re-bind `ServerFramework.CREDENTIALS`, there should be no way to forge legitimate crecentials, because the payload class doesn't allow unprivileged classes to create new credentials.

 The example above we show the user code physically within the server framework class.
 Therefore the notional user code can access the